VidAngel/node-erlang-bindings/README.md

 ### Elixir

-Remote connections to Elixir nodes offer conva special provisioning allowing RPC calls to modules under the Elixir module to be written as if they were native Node.js function calls.
+Remote connections to Elixir nodes offer a special provisioning allowing RPC calls to modules under the Elixir module to be written as if they were native Node.js function calls.